filfreire/filfreire.github.io/index.md

 ## About this blog

-This blog is under construction, first version will be ready during late January 2018.
+This blog is under construction, the first version will be ready during late January 2018.
 What kind of posts you can expect in the near future:
 - Personal experiences in testing and in coding
-- Object oriented programming
+- Object-oriented programming
-- Continuous Integration + Deployement + Delivery
+- Continuous Integration + Deployment + Delivery
 - Other stuff

 Thank you for stopping by.
 Stay tuned :)